- Policy development

 - Fellow, Australian Institute of Energy; Fellow, Institute of Managers and Leaders

 Richard has over 20 years’ experience as a regulator, policy maker and adviser to regulated businesses.
-He brings unique experience and insights from having led the development and application of utility regulation and policy at the most senior levels across a range of regulated industries including electricity, gas, telecommunications, water and ports.
+He brings unique experience and insights from having led the development and application of utility regulation and policy at senior levels across a range of regulated industries including electricity, gas, telecommunications, water and ports.

 Richard joined farrierswier in March 2020 from the Australian Energy Market Commission (AEMC), where he was Executive General Manager and led the AEMC’s work on electricity and gas networks.